ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Experiments

-In our experiment, at every timestep, the agent receives an observation containing the vessel state and radar data.
-This observation is then passed into the agent, which outputs an action, which is then executed in the environment.
-The agent then receives another observation and a reward based on the action and the state of the environment.
-This process is repeated until the agent reaches the goal or collides with an obstacle.
-When an episode ends, the vessel is placed back at the starting position.
-In this example, the control frequency is set to 1 Hz, which means that a step in the environment is equivalent to 1 second in real time.
-The observation space for the \gls{rl} agent consists of the following components; The distance between the vessel and the goal is defined in \(d_{goal}\), \(\theta\) is the heading of the vessel, \(\boldsymbol{\nu}\) is the velocity of the vessel and \(\boldsymbol{\dot{\nu}}\) is the acceleration of the vessel (in the body-fixed frame).
-The previous actions are represented by $a_{t-1}$ and \(\boldsymbol{d_{obstacles}}\) represents the distances towards the obstacles as detected by the radar sensor (\ref{sec:radsim}).
-The observation at timestep \(t\) can be seen in Eqn.~\ref{eq:observation}.
+In our experiment, at every timestep, the agent receives a 54-dimensional observation vector and outputs a continuous action, which is executed in the environment.
+The agent then receives the next observation and a scalar reward.
+This process repeats until the agent reaches the final goal, collides with an obstacle, or a maximum of 800 timesteps is exceeded.
+When an episode ends, the vessel is reset to its starting position and new obstacles are spawned.
+A waypoint is considered reached when the vessel is within 10~m of it, after which the next waypoint becomes the active navigation target.